pnp/List-Formatting/view-samples/tictactoe-format/README.md

 ## Summary

 This sample recreate the tic tac toe game using SharePoint List formatting and new feature "**setValue**" to allow Power users provide additional flexibility to their custom solutions.
+There are 2 types of samples:
+- **tictactoe-click-format** allow to click directly in the position and add associated color.
+- **tictactoe-board-format** provides a board where you can move position based on arrows provided by board.

 ![tic tac toe format](./assets/TicTacToeformat.gif)